Table of Contents

 RSA is a public-key encryption algorithm and the standard for encrypting data sent over the internet.
-It also happens to be one of the methods used in PGP (Pretty Good Privacy) and GPG (GNU Privacy Guard) programmes.
+It is also one of the methods used in PGP (Pretty Good Privacy) and GPG (GNU Privacy Guard) programmes.

 Unlike Triple DES, RSA is considered an asymmetric encryption algorithm because it uses a pair of keys.
-The public key is used to encrypt a message and a private key to decrypt it.
+The public key encrypts a message, and a private key decrypts it.
 It takes attackers quite a bit of time and processing power to break this encryption code.

 The Advanced Encryption Standard (AES) is the algorithm trusted as the standard by the U.S. government and many other organisations.

 Although it is extremely efficient in 128-bit form, AES encryption also uses keys of 192 and 256 bits for heavy-duty encryption.

 Blowfish is a symmetric encryption algorithm used to encrypt and decrypt data.
 It’s known for its high speed and efficiency, and it is often used in software applications that require fast encryption and decryption.